lardawge/carrierwave_backgrounder/README.md

 ```

 ### Override worker
-To overide the worker in cases where additional methods need to be called or you have app specific requirements, pass the worker class as the
+To override the worker in cases where additional methods need to be called or you have app specific requirements, pass the worker class as the
 second argument:

 ```ruby